 Internally, the VB runtime maintains additional metadata immediately adjacent to the vtable (used for private members and other bookkeeping), but that is unrelated to this mechanism and not used here.

-With a known pointer size (determined by the host's bitness), we can compute the address of the N‑th public method directly.
-However, locating that address is only half the challenge because object methods expect the this pointer (the object's instance) to be passed along with a method call, while a typical C callback jumps directly to a bare function address.
+With a known pointer size, we can compute the address of the N-th public method directly.
+However, object methods expect a this pointer, while a typical C callback jumps directly to a bare function address.

-To reconcile the two calling conventions, we (and Elroy) generate a small thunk, a short block of executable code, that prepends the object instance pointer each time the function is called.
-The address of the thunk is then returned and can be used as a conventional callback function pointer in APIs that expect one.
+To reconcile the two calling conventions, a small thunk is generated, a short block of executable code that prepends the object instance pointer each time the function is called.
+The thunk address can then be used as a conventional callback function pointer in APIs that expect one.

-While it might be thought that direct calls from JavaScript to VBA are achieved in this way, instead this is achieved by utilising the standard WebView2 API's host object functionality.
-Any object that implements the IDispatch interface can serve as a host object, and conveniently this includes all VBA objects.
+Direct calls from JavaScript to VBA are achieved by utilising the standard WebView2 API's host-object functionality.
+Any object that implements IDispatch (including all VBA objects) can serve as a host object.
 This allows you to expose any VBA class or object to JavaScript by registering it, enabling JavaScript code to call into VBA through that object.

-As with many stdVBA modules, stdWebView has one minor dependency on stdICallable.
-While adding any dependency is not ideal, stdICallable is the key component that enables integration with the rest of stdVBA ecosystem.
-Callback support in stdWebView is optional, but when needed, it works seamlessly with standard stdLambda or stdCallback objects.
+stdWebView has one minor dependency on stdICallable.
+While any dependency is not ideal, stdICallable is the key component enabling integration with the broader stdVBA ecosystem.
+Callback support in stdWebView is optional but, when needed, works seamlessly with standard stdLambda or stdCallback objects.

-A key implementation detail is that stdWebView currently bootstraps WebView2 using the WebView2Loader.dll shipped with Excel (via PowerQuery components).
-Although this enables dependency-free deployment in many managed environments, this behavior is not a documented or guaranteed public contract for Office.
-Consequently, future Office updates, or enterprise hardening policies may alter or remove this availability.
-The approach should therefore be treated as opportunistic rather than guaranteed, and production deployments should include a fallback strategy.
-A copy of WebView2Loader.dll can be downloaded and extracted from the official WebView2 nuget package[19].
+A key implementation detail is that stdWebView bootstraps WebView2 using the WebView2Loader.dll shipped with Excel.
+Although this enables dependency-free deployment in many managed environments, this is not a documented or guaranteed public contract for Office.
+Future Office updates or enterprise hardening policies may alter or remove this availability.
+The approach should be treated as opportunistic rather than guaranteed, and production deployments should include a fallback strategy.
+A copy of WebView2Loader.dll can be downloaded from the official WebView2 NuGet package[15].

-The upmost care should be taken when navigating WebView2 to untrusted locations while also exposing VBA/COM host objects.
-In principle, any host objects could be utilised by a 3rd party attacker to extract data from an organisation.
-This means extra care must be put into defining the object models which untrusted websites are given access to.
+The utmost care should be taken when navigating WebView2 to untrusted locations while also exposing VBA/COM host objects.
+In principle, any host object could be exploited by a third-party attacker to extract data from an organisation.
+Extra care must be taken in defining the object models to which untrusted websites are given access.

-For example, if you are wanting to implement a feature where hyperlinks are launched when you click on a button in the webview do not use Shell function directly[21] without any link sanitisation, or unless you generate the string inside your VBA environment.
+For example, when implementing a feature where hyperlinks are launched by clicking a button in the WebView, do not use the Shell function or FollowHyperlink directly[37] without link sanitisation:

 Call ThisWorkbook.FollowHyperlink(link)